The Helen Zell Writers' Program is a fully-funded MFA Program.

 - Whether the candidate is eligible for a Zell Postgraduate Fellowship

-- All post-MFA Fellows are expected to give a short presentation on their work and to participate in a group reading during the fellowship year.
-While the post-MFA fellowships are postgraduate awards, Fellows are also expected under the terms of the fellowship to maintain active involvement with the MFA community.
+- Fellows are also expected under the terms of the fellowship to maintain active involvement with the MFA community.
 Fellows may maintain their involvement with the MFA community in many ways.
 They may be invited to give introductions for or host roundtables with visiting authors, or to organize and facilitate MFA community discussions of career and craft issues.
 Fellows are encouraged to suggest ways of being actively involved.

-- At the end of the year, Fellows will submit a manuscript comprised of work written during the fellowship year.
+- At the end of the year, Fellows submit a report on their "Zell project" as well as a manuscript comprised of work written during the fellowship year.
 This manuscript will be archived.

 Along with offering our students time to write, and a community of talented peers and experienced mentors in which to do so, the Helen Zell Writers' Program has always emphasized academic preparation, pedagogical training, and professionalization through service.
 The post-MFA fellowships not only gives our students the time they need to write their first books, but helps them prepare to succeed as professional writers.